demmonico/docker-manager/README.md

 There are 2 ways to configure Docker Manager:
 - automatically using CLI command `dm install -c` (see [Automated installation](#automated-installation) section)
-- manually copying file `config/local-example.yml` to `config/local.yml` and set values
+- manually copying file `config/local-example.yml` to `config/local.yml` and tune configs and command aliases